organisciak/dissertation/document/5_design_objective.md

 Finally, @kazai_crowdsourcing_2011 approach the problem of HIT design quality improvement by inputting various trap mechanisms for inattentive workers.
 Tasks were completed by a survey flow, where the set of questions to be answered depended on the answers, allowing peculiar flows to be filtered.
-Captchas were also used to confirm human input and, perhaps most amusing, questions were planted that had the were check a box if they "did not pay attention" or "did not read the instructions".
+Captchas were also used to confirm human input and, perhaps most amusing, questions were planted that had workers check a box if they "did not pay attention" or "did not read the instructions".
 This is a direct solution to some problems this chapter looks at.
 @kazai_crowdsourcing_2011 tested a number of confounded features, but these quality control metrics appeared to improve worker agreement with gold standard data.